 Peace of Mind

-Taking practical steps in a will to safeguard them now also spares the difficulties of having to deal with your affairs under the laws of intestacy.
+Taking practical steps to safeguard your family and friends now also spares the difficulties of having to deal with your affairs under the laws of intestacy.
 Final Duties can also help ensure your beneficiaries receive their full legacy by protecting your estate from costly care home fees, inheritance tax and excessive probate fees.

-We will advise and guide you through our simple Wills process, arrange for the documents to be drafted by experts and take you through getting the will signed and witnessed.
+We will advise and guide you through our simple Wills process, arrange for the documents to be drafted by experts and take you through getting it signed and witnessed.